kalviumcommunity/k-fswd/README.md

 ## 🏁 Outcome

-You'll master updating a database schema and dynamically displaying enriched data in a web application.
+By completing this lab, you will have created a dynamic web application capable of filtering and rendering data based on user interaction, a valuable skill in full stack development. 🌐